CSCfi/csc-user-guide/docs/index.md

     The operating system of Puhti has been upgraded to Red Hat Enterprise Linux (RHEL) 8.
     [Click here for more information.](./support/wn/comp-new.md#puhti-operating-system-updated-to-rhel8-5102022)

+    !!! warning-label

+        If you encounter any issues, please don't hesitate to contact support!
+[Link to Contact page](support/contact.md)

 <!--- Placeholder for a possible banner in the future